 Master's Programme in Software Engineering and Digital Transformation is a two-year programme for both Finnish and foreign students, who have a Bachelor's degree in Computer Science, Information Technology or equivalent discipline.
 The programme is worth of 120 ECTS credits and includes course work of 90 ECTS credits and a Master's thesis of 30 ECTS credits, leading to a Master of Science in Technology degree.

-Degree Structure of Software Engineering
+Degree Structure of Software Engineering (SEDT)

 Master of Science (Tech.)
 120 ECTS credits consists of: